 -

-Caution treatments (Yellow): Caution treatments indicate that a subsequent case referred to the current case, but the judge declined to apply it because they considered it not relevant to their own matter.
-These treatment tags are yellow.
+Caution (Yellow): A subsequent case referred to the current case, but the judge declined to apply it because they considered it not relevant to their own matter.

 - Interpretation: The case remains good law, but its facts were found to be materially different from those in the current matter.